-Vietnam’s National Wage Concil (photo below) reached a consensus at its 3rd meeting on Sep 3, 2015, after two meetings in August failed to reach agreement.
+Vietnam’s National Wage Concil (photo below) reached a consensus on August 2, 2016, a month earlier than in 2016, when two meetings in August failed to reach agreement.

-Vietnamese productivity was only 61.4% of the average productivity of ASEAN countries, and was equal to just 12%, 22%, and 40% of the respective productivities of Singapore, Malaysia, and Thailand.
+Vietnamese productivity was only 61.4% of the average productivity of ASEAN countries, and was equal to just 12%, 22%, and 40% of the productivities of Singapore, Malaysia, and Thailand, respectively.
 Vietnam’s productivity was only higher than those of Cambodia and Myanmar.

 Less than 20% of Vietnam’s workforce is trained properly, and many Vietnamese workers do not meet the requirements of the labor market, ILO said.